awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

 Logical replication is supported by all currently available Aurora PostgreSQL versions\.
 For more information, [Amazon Aurora PostgreSQL updates](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraPostgreSQLReleaseNotes/AuroraPostgreSQL.Updates.html) in the *Release Notes for Aurora PostgreSQL*\.

+**Note**
+In addition to the native PostgreSQL logical replication feature introduced in PostgreSQL 10, Aurora PostgreSQL also supports the `pglogical` extension\.
+For more information, see [Using pglogical to synchronize data across instances](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.pglogical)\.

 For more information about PostgreSQL logical replication, see [Logical replication](https://www.postgresql.org/docs/current/logical-replication.html) and [Logical decoding concepts](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html) in the PostgreSQL documentation\.

 In the following topics\. you can find information about set up logical replication between your Aurora PostgreSQL DB clusters\.